-Education and Awareness Programs Throughout the year many offices and student organizations hold training, education and awareness programs on campus.
+Education and Awareness Programs -

+Throughout the year many offices and student organizations hold training, education, and awareness programs on campus.
 Some of the office and student organizations that have been conducted or sponsored programs include the Title IX Coordinator; the Wellness Center; the Women's and Gender Resource Center; Office of LGBTQ Services; Popel Shaw Center for Race and Ethnicity; the Dean of Students Office; Yes PLEASE!
 Peer Educators; PALS (Peers Assisting Learning About Sex); Spectrum; and the Feminist Collective.
-During the 2020-2021 academic year, Dickinson College offered approximately 5 crime prevention and security awareness programs.
-Contact DPS at 717-245-1349 if you would like to schedule a program.
+During the 2022-2023 academic year, Dickinson College offered approximately 10 crime prevention and security awareness programs.
+Contact DPS at 717-245-1349 or any of the offices listed above if you would like to schedule a program.